DanMossa/paliaOnMac-release/README.md

 * Ability to install missing Visual Studio C++ Runtimes

 ### Requirments
+* You should be on MacOS Sonoma.
-* Whisky should already be setup with a Bottle
+* Whisky should already be setup with a Bottle. - https://github.com/Whisky-App/Whisky/wiki/A-Hitchhiker's-Guide-to-Whisky

 TODO: More